FAQs about membership, donations and registering on the website

 A: First of all, go back and double check that you have read each section correctly.
 There may have been a box left un-ticked or you may have forgotten to submit your details at the final stage.
 If you are already a member and are trying to renew, you will need to log-in to the website or register before trying to renew through your profile.
 Please allow up to two working days for us to process your registration.
 You will receive an email to confirm this has been done.
 If this still does not work or you are concerned in any way, please get in touch with the Membership Department by calling 0161 925 2000 or emailing firstname.lastname@example.org.

-A: To view your members-only documents you will first have to register to use the website.
-You can do this by heading to the Homepage or going straight to www.vegsoc.org/signup.
-Once your registration is authorised (please allow up to two working days) or if you are already registered, you will need to sign-in first.
-From here, go to the Online Community tab across the top of the site, followed by Your Content, where the documents can be accessed.
+A: To view your members-only content you will first have to register to use the website and login (at the top of every page).
+You can do this by going straight to www.vegsoc.org/signup.
+Registration can take up to two working days to be manually processed and we will send you an email to let you know when this has been done.
+Once you have logged in go to the Join & Support Us tab across the top of the site, followed by Members' Area.

 If this method does not work please get in touch and we will be happy to help.
 Call 0161 925 2000 or email email@example.com.